Why your last video didn't work. (It wasn't the production.)

 The mission first.

 The single commercial reason this video should exist — before a frame is shot.
-The wrong "why" is the most expensive line in the budget, and it's the one nobody writes down.
+The wrong "why" is the most expensive line in the budget.

 What we define

-• The commercial objective in plain numbers — the outcome this spend is accountable to
+• The commercial objective and what levers to pull - the outcome the strategy is accountable to

-• The funnel stage you're actually trying to move (awareness, consideration, decision)
+• The funnel stage you're actually trying to move (awareness, consideration, conversion)

-• "Why this, why now" — the business reason the work earns its place this quarter
+• "Why this, why now" — the business reason the work earns its place in your current marketing mix

 "We want to raise brand awareness" isn't a mission.
-"We want to generate 50 qualified MQLs from prospects in the FTSE 500 who are at awareness stage" is a mission.
+"We want to generate 50 high-touch engagements from prospects in our niche who haven't previously heard of us" is a mission.

 The audience second.

-Exactly who must move, what they believe right now, and what would change it — so the spend lands on the people who actually buy, not a demographic so broad it describes no one.
+Exactly who to target, what they believe right now, and what would change it — so the content resonates with the right people, not a demographic so broad it describes no one.

 What we define

-• 3+ named ICP profiles — role, sector, the buying committee around them
+• 3+ named ICP profiles — role, sector, behaviours, triggers

 • What they believe today versus what they'd need to believe to act